logiqai/docs/logiq-ui-configuration/single-sign-on-configuration.md

 | FirstName | Unspecified     | user.firstName |
 | LastName  | Unspecified     | user.lastName  |

-By default, any user that is created with SAML/SSO will join the default user-group in LOGIQ.
-It’s possible to configure OKTA to pass groups the user should join by setting the **`LogiqGroups`** parameter with the intended group name.
+By default, any user that is created with SAML/SSO will join the default user-group in Apica Ascent.
+It’s possible to configure OKTA to pass groups the user should join by setting the **`ApicaAscentGroups`** parameter with the intended group name.
 For example, if the SAML user is a member of the NonAdmin group in Okta, at the user login, the user will be authenticated and added to "NonAdmin" group.

 {% hint style="danger" %}
-The `default` group in LOGIQ has access to all data sources.
-It is highly recommended to create a group assignment for your users and configure `LogiqGroups` as described above.
+The `default` group in Apica Ascent has access to all data sources.
+It is highly recommended to create a group assignment for your users and configure `ApicaAscentGroups` as described above.
 This allows RBAC policies and limits access to what data a user can access
 {% endhint %}

 \